toubou91/flexible-jekyll/_posts/2018-03-04-my-first-time-as-a-coderetreat-facilitator.markdown

 ---

 ### 1. Introduction
 November 2017 I facilitated the [Global Day of Coderetreat 2017](https://www.youtube.com/watch?v=Mp34vCVlSVs) in Utrecht, Netherlands.
 In the past, I have already attended one [coderetreat in Thessaloniki](https://thodorisbais.github.io/the-first-global-day-of-coderetreat-in-thessaloniki/), Greece, but it was quite different to experience it from the facilitator's perspective.
 As it was my very first time facilitating such an event, I wanted to keep the amount of people really low (20) and also recruited two co-facilitators, Joost and Patrick.
-Let's see my notes during the day, while observing who teams were working on each different session.
+Let's see my notes during the day, while observing how teams were working on each different session.

 Disclaimers:
 - The notes are not opinionated, I just tried describing what I was observing